GREAT Score: Global Robustness Evaluation of Adversarial Perturbation using Generative Models: Introduction

-Despite a plethora of adversarial robustness evaluation methods, current studies primarily focus on aggregating \textit{local} robustness results from a set of data samples.
-However, the sampling process of these test samples could be biased and unrepresentative of the true \textit{global} robustness of the underlying data distribution, resulting in the risk of incorrect or biased robustness benchmarks.
 An ideal situation is when the data distribution is transparent and one can draw an unlimited number of samples from the true distribution for reliable robustness evaluation.
 But in reality, the data distribution is unknown and difficult to characterize.
-In addition to lacking rigorous global robustness evaluation, many attack-independent methods are limited to the white-box setting, requiring detailed knowledge about the target model (e.g., trained model parameters and architecture) such as input gradients and internal data representations for robustness evaluation.
-Moreover, state-of-the-art attack-dependent and attack-independent methods often face the issue of scalability to large models and data volumes due to excessive complexity, such as the computational costs in iterative gradient computation and layer-wise interval bound propagation and relaxation \cite{katz2017reluplex,gowal2019scalable}.
+In addition to lacking rigorous global robustness evaluation, many attack-independent methods are limited to the white-box setting, requiring detailed knowledge about the target model (e.g., model parameters and architecture) such as input gradients and internal data representations for robustness evaluation.
+Moreover, state-of-the-art attack-dependent and attack-independent methods often face the issue of scalability to large models and data volumes due to excessive complexity, such as the computational costs in iterative gradient computation and layer-wise interval bound propagation and relaxation \citep{katz2017reluplex,gowal2019scalable}.